Cornell-Tech-Urban-Tech-Hub/UAIR/docs/CUSTOM_STAGES_GUIDE.md

 - Handling both pandas and Ray Data inputs
 - Registering stages in the orchestrator
 - Configuring and overriding stage parameters
-- Testing stages in isolation and in pipelines
+- Testing stages in isolation and in dagspaces

 For additional information:
 - See [Configuration Guide](CONFIGURATION_GUIDE.md) for advanced config patterns